Tomorrow is National Depression Screening Day, an important day to reflect on those individuals affected by depression.

 National Depression Screening Day raises awareness and screens people for depression and anxiety disorders.
 NDSD is the nation’s oldest voluntary, community-based screening program that gives access to a validated screening questionnaire and provides referral information for treatment.
 More than half a million people each year have been screened for depression since 1991.

-Depression is a serious condition which can affect all aspects of your life.
-Depression affects people from all walks of life and can significantly interfere with a person’s behavior, physical health and interaction with others.
+Depression is a serious condition that can affect all aspects of your life.
+Depression affects people from all walks of life and can significantly interfere with a person’s behavior, physical health, and interaction with others.
 We don’t talk about it even though more than 19 million adults in the United States live with depression and many more suffer silently, not realizing that the way they are feeling is common and treatable.

 To undo the silence and stigma, the nonprofit organization Screening for Mental Health is holding the annual National Depression Screening Day on Oct.
 10 to provide members of the general public with the opportunity to determine if they may be experiencing symptoms associated with depression.
 The signs and symptoms of depression vary, but can include feeling hopeless or anxious; insomnia or over-sleeping; and thoughts of suicide.